eefweenink/Turn-old-Macbook-Pro-into-a-contemporary-notebook/README.md

 - Displays from 2014 not working in 2015 (have magnet ready)
 - Use Labor for special stuff (Windows 11)
 - Disable  Bootpicker
-- WIndows LOT for long time
+- Windows LOT for long time
 ## Where to find Bootcamp files?
 And you will also need https://7-zip.org/download.html
 -